 Questions?

-If you'd like to stop by, you can find the ESL Office at the Community and Continuing Education Center in SOCS 101.
-Our office hours are Monday - Friday from 9:00 AM to 4:00 PM.
+If you'd like to visit, the ESL Office is located at the Community and Continuing Education Office in Social Science 101.
+Our office hours are Monday through Friday, from 9:00 a.m. to 4:00 p.m.

 El Camino Map showing where the ESL office is located